Previous Page Next page

 Crystal Palace - 1

-Clapton Orient - 2
+Clapton Orient - 2 (Unknown scorers once thought to be Whipp, Williams)

 London Challenge Cup Round 2 Millfields Road 29th October 1928